-On March 23, 2023, Mrs. Long received an award of a target number of 152,853 PSUs pursuant to the Plan in lieu of 50% of her STIP bonus.
-The PSUs were subject to performance-based vesting conditions, subject to her continued service through the applicable vesting dates.
-Generally, the award would vest based on the achievement of certain company financial performance goals and the achievement of certain personal goals.
-The vesting criteria with respect to this award were partially satisfied on March 5, 2024 and 123,507 PSUs granted to Mrs. Long vested.
+On March 1, 2024, Mr. McAleenan received an award of a target number of 178,571 PSUs pursuant to the Plan.
+The PSUs were subject to performance-based vesting conditions, subject to Mr. McAleenan's continued service through the applicable vesting dates.
+Generally, the award would vest based on the achievement of certain revenue targets for fiscal years 2024 and 2025.
+Certain vesting criteria with respect to this award were satisfied on February 25, 2025 and 89,286 of the PSUs granted to Mr. McAleenan vested.